Ashley-Wright/unit2_apt_hunt/user_story.md

 #### As a user, I want to input data on available apartments so that I can filter and sort it later.

- Price, size, number of bedrooms, etc.
+Have to be able to enter price, size, number of bedrooms, etc.

 #### As a user, I want to input information about apartment complexes.

-Location, parking, website, etc.
+Have to be able to enter location, parking, website, etc.

+#### As a user, I want to update apartment and apartment complex entries.

+#### As a user, I want to be able to delete apartment and apartment complex entries.

 #### As a user, I want to filter by monthly rent.

-Narrow by upper and/or lower value
+Can narrow by upper and/or lower value.

 #### As a user, I want to sort search results by size or number of bedrooms.

-Make one a priority over the other
+Can make one a priority over the other.

 #### As a user, I want to see the price per square foot.